 What information do I need for the deceased’s tax return?

 - You have to know the deceased’s income from all sources, from January 1st of the year of death up to and including the date of death.

-- You will gather information slips and any other documentation that you need to indicate or estimate income and deductions.
+- You’ll gather information slips and any other documentation that you need to indicate or estimate income and deductions.

 What if I need information from the CRA or Revenu Québec?

-You will need to provide a copy of the death certificate, the deceased’s social insurance number and a copy of the document proving that you are the legal representative.
+You’ll need to provide a copy of the death certificate, the deceased’s Social Insurance number, and a copy of the document proving that you are the legal representative.